funwie/Checkout.PaymentGateway/README.md

 - This can be generated from the Acquiring bank OpenAPI spec (if exist)

 ### Cloud Technologies to Consider
-- High Availability is a core feature of this system so the most performant technologies will be considered
+- High Availability and Security are the most critical features of this system so the most performant technologies will be considered
 - Technologies include Databases, Virtual Machines, Containers, Load Balancing, Auto Horizontal scaling, Message queues, Retry and Circuit breaker policies, and many more